-As the originator, the Group is responsible for establishing asset pools, setting up special purpose trusts for the transfer of underlying assets, as well as providing necessary assistance for the intermediaries, including the trustees, underwriters, law firms, rating agencies, and accounting firms.
-Therefore, the information can be disclosed in a complete, accurate and timely manner.
+As the originator, the Group fulfills responsibilities of the project originator in accordance with the requirements of the PBOC, CBIRC and other regulators.
+The Bank is responsible for establishing asset pools, setting up special purpose trusts for the transfer of underlying assets, organising participators to successfully issue various securities, as well as providing necessary assistance for the intermediaries, including the trustees, underwriters, law firms, rating agencies, and accounting firms, so that the information can be disclosed in a complete, accurate and timely manner.

-As the asset servicer, the Group undertakes the duties of managing asset-related matters, collecting the principals and interests on assets, disposal of defaulted assets, file maintenance, and delivering reports as the asset servicer in order to maximise asset recovery and to ensure timely payment of investor's returns.
+As the loan servicer, the Bank undertakes duties of managing loan-related matters, collecting principals and interests on loans, file maintenance, and delivering reports as the loan servicer.
+The Bank is responsible for the disposal and recovery of trust assets, strives to maximise asset recovery and to ensure timely payment of investor's returns with requirements that are no less stringent than those for on-balance sheet asset management and disposal.